-...one man came and complained that the girls in there were stubborn and ignorant; she (guardian) got angry with the girls and swore at them saying, 'Yupela stap long plastic o? (meaning, are you virgins?).
-Why didn't you talk with them at least even if you didn't want to sleep with them?'
+...one man came and complained that the girls in there were stubborn and ignorant; she (guardian) got angry with the girls and swore at them saying, "Yupela stap long plastic o?" (meaning, are you virgins?).
+Why didn't you talk with them at least even if you didn't want to sleep with them?"
 Then she told them not to come to the animal house because they were useless (from a written account of experience at campaign houses during the 2002 national elections).

-One of the reasons men have multiple sexual partners is to seduce females into voting for their candidate.
+One of the reasons males have multiple sexual partners is to seduce females into voting for the candidate they support.
 Some would make false marriage plans with a number of girlfriends.
-Girls with this type of commitment in mind were easily talked into sex and gave their votes to candidates they did not initially support.
+The girls having this type of commitment in mind were easily talked into sex and gave their votes up to candidates they did not initially support.